ChetHarrison/jsdoccer/README.md

 # JsDoccer

 (OK a tool that documents your code should have some **REALLY** good docs right?.
-But I'm working on getting that live so, imagine that icon with the man shoveling stuff)  <-- long disclaimer.
+But I'm working on getting that live so, imagine that icon with the man shoveling stuff)

  A collection of Node.js tasks to: